ToluAgabi/OpenTok-DotNet/Sample/README.md

 ### Stopping an archive

-The HostView.html file includes a button for stopping the archive.
+The HostView.cshtml file includes a button for stopping the archive.
 When the user clicks this button, the page makes an Ajax call back to the server:

     $(".stop").click(function (event) {